stuartkaija/calculator/README.md

-# Simple calculator application
+# calculator application

-Built with React, TypeScript and Sass
+Built with React.